Skip to main content

 Key Takeaways

-- Customization per application dramatically improves response rates
+• Customization per application can improve response quality

 ATS Optimization: The Digital Gatekeeper

-Most Phoenix companies use Applicant Tracking Systems to screen resumes before a human sees them.
-Your resume must pass this digital filter first.
+Many Phoenix companies use Applicant Tracking Systems to screen resumes before a human sees them, so your resume should be easy for those systems to read.

 The basics matter more than tricks: